 I read Suzanne’s book around 2002, the time of publishing.
 It contains many flags and subtle highlighting.
 I pulled it off the book shelf this morning.
 I opened to page 62, it was flagged.
 It begins with phrase “pulling on lead”.

-Because pulling on lead does, for me, means so much about my relationship with my dogs, I’m not going to try paraphrasing that first paragraph on page 62, nor what follows!
+Because pulling on lead does, for me, mean so much about my relationship with my dogs, I’m not going to try paraphrasing that first paragraph on page 62, nor what follows!

 Pulling on Lead.
 What this suggests about dog human relationships